LeorentKelmendi/VueJSWP/README.md

 ![image](http://res.cloudinary.com/evanagee/image/upload/v1507763167/VueWP/vue-wordpress-sitting-in-a-tree.jpg)

 # vuejs-wordpress-theme-starter
 A true WordPress theme with the guts ripped out and replaced with Vue.
-Based on the [BlankSlate](https://github.com/tidythemes/blankslate) WP starter theme.

 **Who's this for?** Devs that wants to know how to integrate VueJS with WP.

 ## Features